isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <li><i>[not applicable for children aged 12 and below in the calendar year]</i> an <a href="/vtl/faq#QRcode" target="_blank">accepted proof of vaccination</a>, which can be in the form of:
 <ul style="list-style-type:disc; margin-top:0px;">
 	<li>a proof of vaccination on an accepted mobile application, or</li>
-	<li>a vaccination certificate in English, stating the following:
+	<li>a vaccination certificate, stating the following:
 			<ul style="list-style-type:lower-roman; margin-top:0px;">
 				<li> the traveller's name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the traveller's passport used for entry into Singapore;</li>
 				<li>the name(s) of vaccine(s) used; and</li>